abinit/abinit/doc/mkdocs-tutorials/wannier90.md

     abinit < tw90_1.files >& log

 Let's examine the input file tw90_1.in, while the calculation is running.

+{% dialog tests/tutoplugs/Input/tw90_1.in %}

 The input file should look familiar to you.
 It is indeed the silicon case.
 It has two data sets: first a SCF calculation and then a NSCF calculation which will call the Wannier90 library.
 The only new input variable is [[prtwant]] which has to be set to 2 in order to use the Wannier90 utility.

 Now lets look the secondary input file wannier90.win.

+{% dialog tests/tutoplugs/Input/wannier90.win %}

 This is a mandatory input file required by the Wannier90 library.
 There are many variables that can be defined inside this file.
 In our case we used **num_wann** and **num_iter**.
 These variables are to be used in the minimization of the spread to obtain the MLWF.
 In particular, **num_wann** tell us the number of Wannier functions to extract while **num_iter** sets the number of iterations.
 There are also variables to govern the disentanglement procedure outlined in SMV